 Things to Do in Palo Alto: Art, Hikes + Hot Tubs

 The strength of Pace Gallery's Palo Alto location is tech-driven art installations, like this one from Japan's cutting-edge TeamLab.
 Check the gallery's website for current exhibitions.

 (Courtesy of TeamLab)

 For a city known for its tech innovation, it's fascinating how Palo Alto's cultural crown jewel is a classic movie palace complete with a Mighty Wurlitzer organ.
 Built in the 1920s, this example of neo-classical Persian and Moorish architecture screens a wide range of early to mid 20th century films.
-Seeing a Hitchcock favorite or Casablanca from the balcony is as essential a Palo Alto experience as it gets. // 221 University Ave.
+Seeing a Hitchcock favorite or Casablanca from the balcony is as essential a Palo Alto experience as it gets.
+Unfortunately, the theater remains temporarily closed due to covid but hopes are high it will reopen soon. // 221 University Ave.
 (Palo Alto), stanfordtheatre.org

 Rodin Garden and the Collection at Cantor Arts Center